Maritime Trading

 HistoryLearning.com.
 2024.
 History Learning Balobok Archeological Site. https://historylearning.com/history-of-the-philippines/pre-history/balobok-archaeological-site/.

-Short Narrative: The obsidian found in Lanao del Sur is evidence of the active trade and mobility of ancient peoples, known as the “Celebes Seafaring People,” around the Celebes region circa 6000-5000 BP.
+The obsidian found in Lanao del Sur is evidence of the active trade and mobility of ancient peoples, known as the “Celebes Seafaring People,” around the Celebes region circa 6000-5000 BP.
 These people had advanced boat-building and navigational skills, facilitating a vast maritime trading network.
-Chemical analysis indicates that obsidian in Lanao del Sur originated from Bukidnon, supporting the hypothesis of this maritime network during the Neolithic Period.
-This period (6000-4000 BP) saw significant movement, agriculture, and pottery introduction, suggesting a shared cultural affiliation among island Southeast Asian communities.
+Chemical analysis indicates that obsidian in Lanao del Sur originated from Bukidnon, supporting the hypothesis of a maritime network that existed during the Neolithic Period.
+This period (6000-4000 BP) saw significant movement, agriculture, and pottery introduction, suggesting a shared cultural affiliation among Southeast Asia’s island communities.
 The “Celebes Seafaring People” hypothesis aligns with historical theories by Francisco Combes and Fay-Cooper Cole about migration patterns from Indonesia to Mindanao, suggesting a complex maritime exchange and migration network that needs further investigation.

-Sources: Neri, Lee Anthony M, Juvanni A Caballero, Rona Catherin R Repancol, Ruben Claro A Reyes, and Jay Rone F Acasio.
+Neri, Lee Anthony M, Juvanni A Caballero, Rona Catherin R Repancol, Ruben Claro A Reyes, and Jay Rone F Acasio.
+2023.
 The Archaeology of Lanao del Sur: Probing the M’ranao-Chinese Relations Before 1898.
-Quezon City: University of the Philippines School of Archeology, 2023.
+Quezon City: University of the Philippines School of Archeology.

 800AD - 1365